 Finally, click Create to deploy your new bucket.

 You can access the newly created bucket by clicking the Spaces on the left sidebar.
-Drag and drop the files you would like to upload.
+Drag and drop the files you want to upload.

 Don’t forget to set the permission to public for publicly viewable assets.